VirajRajurkar/cerebot-project/Day5.md

 #### 1. **Brainstorm Cerebot Goals**

-Open a shared Google Doc and write bullet points answering:
+Open a shared Google Doc in [our shared folder](https://drive.google.com/drive/folders/1wxsy7kRp4OLEWfoEJRS3JF3PmM7GFz0e?usp=sharing) and write bullet points answering:

 > “What should Cerebot do by the end of this week?”